 The Schwinn SmartStart Series is an affordable line of bikes that are designed to create a more comfortable, stable, easy-to-pedal bike for young riders.
 Lighter and more narrow than most big-box stores bikes, SmartStart bikes essentially provide the child-specific geometry offered in high-end brands, but in a lower-grade quality build with a modest price point.
 SmartStart bikes are available in 12″ to 20″ size bikes.
 This review concentrates on the 16″ size, but the overall features of the bikes are consistent throughout all sizes.

-Even though our 5 and 6-year-old testers are accustomed to testing the most expensive bikes on the market, they both enjoyed riding the Schwinn SmartStart.
+Even though our 5 and 6-year-old testers are accustomed to testing the most expensive 16 inch bikes on the market, they both enjoyed riding the Schwinn SmartStart.
 Easy to ride and easy to get started, it was a simple, yet fun bike to ride around the neighborhood.
 While certainly not the fastest or the most nimble bike they’ve tested, from their first pedal strokes, it was very clear that this was the best budget bike (under $150) we’ve had them test out.

 Both testers hopped on the bikes and easily pedaled away without any challenges or complaints.
 With other bikes, such as the NEXT line from Walmart or the RoyalBaby Classic, poorly designed geometry and heavy frames cause kids to struggle getting started on the bike and subsequently, to get and remain balanced.